Christmas is a time for miracles. So what better time of the year is there for you to start believing in your own miracle?

 I WANT TO CONCEIVE NATURALLY.

-I was open to all the other avenues to have a baby- but I asked the God/ the Universe for exactly what I wanted.
+I was open to all the other avenues to have a baby- but I started asking God/ the Universe for exactly what I wanted.

 I also prayed for it.
 I stopped praying for a general, “please let us have children,” and instead prayed, “please heal my body and my eggs so that I might conceive a child naturally and have a healthy pregnancy.”